 Worsening medical conditions

 As seniors grow older, medical conditions can start deteriorating.
-Sometimes, there can be frequent emergencies that are impossible to handle at home.
+Sometimes, frequent emergencies can be impossible to handle at home.
 It would require shutting between hospitals and nursing homes, which can be extremely difficult for caregivers at home to handle.
-Often seniors suffer from some debilitating issues like Alzheimer’s or heart disease, which is quite prevalent among the senior population.
+Often seniors suffer from some debilitating issues like Alzheimer’s or heart disease, which is quite prevalent among seniors.

 The biggest stress for seniors is living a lonely life, and almost 11 million American seniors lead an isolated life that damages their mental health due to depression.
 Isolation can have serious adverse effects on the mind.
 It deters the affected persons from pursuing the things they love to do, including their hobbies.
 They stay away from participating in any social activities, which reduces their human interactions and increases anxiety and stress.
 They may remain confined to the homes without ever trying to venture out.
 The lack of a sense of purpose or inability to stay connected to the community only aggravates the problem due to increased depression that makes them fall sick with heart diseases or dementia.
 Isolation for seniors is dangerous because it can turn fatal, as evident from their high mortality rate.